Tulio Enrique León: Biography

 Tulio Enrique Leon's parents were Natividad Ordonez del Castillo and Tulio Enrique León Gonzalez.

 Tulio Enrique was attracted to music from an early age when he used to create, according to him, turntables, making a cornet from cardboard, on which he put a sewing machine needle, sliding on a record, to get sound.

 In 1947, after his eyesight was examined in the United States by Spanish ophthalmologist Ramón Castroviejo, he was diagnosed with blindness due to optic nerve atrophy.
 The doctor, considering the irreversibility of the disease, recommended that he use the money for the surgery to buy a piano and learn to play.
 Having done this, Tulio Enrique's confidence was restored and the doors to his musical career were thus opened.

 Tulio Enrique's obsession was playing the organ, as he frequently listened to Radio Caracas, where he often heard the Panamanian organist Salvador Muñoz.
 He decided to sell the piano, acquiring a Hammond organ and devoted himself to its study and practice.

 Musical career

-In 1961, Tulio Enrique traveled to Caracas and performed on Venevision without any artistic references or other recommendation, after auditioning.
-He was hired to debut in a musical called Show de Show (Show of Shows) playing a tune that his audience always asked for: Rio Manzanares.
-With his success in the capital, a new Venezuelan artist was born with a bright and promising artistic career in music.
-El Show de Renny (The Renny Show), La Feria de la Alegria (The Happiness Fair), Sábado Sensacional (Sensational Saturday) were some of the programs that helped boost the career of this Zuliano citizen.
-The hit songs from Tulio Enrique León made him an international star.
-He signed as an exclusive artist of Discomoda label, achieving the ranking of number 61 among the 100 best artists in the world, according to Billboard's April 17, 1965 world charts.
+In 1961, Tulio Enrique auditioned for and performed on Venevision in Caracas.
+He debuted in the musical Show de Show (Show of Shows) performing the song "Rio Manzanares."
+Following his performances in the capital, he appeared on programs including El Show de Renny (The Renny Show), La Feria de la Alegria (The Happiness Fair), and Sábado Sensacional (Sensational Saturday).
+He was an artist for the Discomoda label.
+On April 17, 1965, he was ranked number 61 in the Billboard world charts.